armada-ths/old.armada.nu/content/armada-competition.md

 ## Background

 The Armada Competition is a gamification feature of the virtual fair with the impact goals of (1) attracting more students to the fair and (2) nudging the students to interact with the fair in a more constructive way.
 There will be incitements (prizes) to attract students to the concept and tasks (points) that measure the students activity.
 The students will earn points for interacting with the fair and then the prizes will be raffled out in a lottery where students have one lottery ticket for each point earned.
-There will be between 40 and 50 prizes, ranging in market value from 500 up to 5000kr.
+There will be 50 prizes, ranging in market value from 700 up to 4000kr.
+Among those prizes are Ipads, noise cancelling Bluetooth headphones and a weekend with a Volvo.

 ## Purpose of the information

 This information is a full disclosure of all terms and conditions that is included in the Armada Competition.
 THS Armada believes in transparency in everything we do and the aim is that all participating students can see how everything relating to Armada Competition is done.
+This is taken to the extent that the lottery algorithm used is also disclosed in this document.

 ## Contact and responsibilities